davebenson/doom4-walkthrough/README.md

 Before going through the Yellow Door, though, note that another passage has opened and get ARGENT CELL 10.1 and CODEX ENTRY "Monster / Pinky".

 ## Mission 10: Fight: Pounding Rock Area
-The Yellow Skull Door opens to reveal what appears to be a red skull switch, but it's a trap: the floor drops out and suddenly you are fighting a Mancubus, then 2 Revenants with some Imps in the background.
+The Yellow Skull Door opens to reveal what appears to be a red skull switch, but it's a trap: the floor drops out and suddenly you are fighting a Mancubus, then 2 Revenants and a Hell Knight with some Imps in the background.

 At some point, 2 more Mancubi and a Cyber-Mancubus spawn as well.

 Note that there's BFG ammo here, so if you are full, feel free to use it!

+NOTE: the nearby acid pools allow you to reliably inflict just 1 point of damage, which makes this area very convenient to get the Rich Get Richer Rune upgrade.
+In order to do that, do NOT pick up all the armor during the fight, you want about 4-8 stray armor left, at least.

 ## Mission 10: Pounding Rock Area
 When the pounding rock is down, quickly climb onto it.
 It'll lift you up to a Skull Switch: press it, and drop down.

 Before continuing, to toward the Yellow Door, which is currently gated off.
 Look for a small alcove continuing the Classic Doom Map Lever.
 Pull it.
 The gate to the Yellow Skull Door will open: go that way and go back to the lower Toxic Sludge room (where the Mancubi appeared with the Elite Guard), and you'll find CLASSIC MAP 10.1 "Phobos Anomaly": SECRET 10.5.
+TODO:VERIFY: This area also has a Mega-Health.
+Go down a corridor and interact with a discolored wall-panel on the right-side: it'll open to reveal the prize.

 Go back to the Pounding Rock Area.
 Go toward a gated off green teleporter.
 Look left to see a large room with 2 Yellow Lifts and a Suit of Armor in the middle.